House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Conclusion

 Flea bombing is the first thing that comes to mind when we find an infestation in the apartment.
-This product is widely available (you can get it at any local store) and does a decent job of handling the problem.
-But, certain rules and safety measures are necessary to take before using a flea fogger.
-Otherwise, you might end up hurting yourself or other folks in the apartment.
+Flea bombs are widely available (you can get them at any local store) and do a decent job handling the problem.
+However, following the appropriate safety measures are necessary before using a flea fogger.
+Otherwise, you might hurt yourself or other residents in the apartment.

-Yes, you’ll have to take some time to prepare the room, get every single person and animal out, and make sure you’re using the bomb properly.
+You’ll have to take time to prepare the room, get every single person and animal out, and make sure you’re using the bomb properly.
 If you’re not 100% clear on everything, go back to our detailed guide and follow the instructions closely.
 Happy bombing, and good luck with killing the fleas!